JasonBock/StaticCast/docs/Initial Design Notes.md

 Operators are an unknown right now.
 With static abstract members in interfaces, you can declare an operator.
 However, the way generics work with the operator definition, it doesn't seem like it can handled with this `StaticCast<,>` approach.
 For now, I'm not going to handle operators.

+When I'm generating implementations in `StaticCast<,>`, I can't repeat them.
+For example, there may be two interfaces that have the same members in terms of their signature.
+Generating duplicates will cause a compilation error in the generated code.
+Therefore, I need to ensure I only create a member in `StaticCast<,>` if I haven't done it before.
+Maybe the `.ToString()` call on a `IMethodSymbol` will provide that for me automatically.
+We'll see.
+At some point, I'll have to figure out what the signature should be with all the `ref`, `out`, generic parameters, constraints, etc. in place.

 ## Diagnostics

 * If a member is not `public`, `static`, and `abstract`.
 * If the `StaticCast` usage does not provide exactly 2 generic parameters.
 * If the 2nd generic parameter to `StaticCast` is not an interface, or, if it's an open generic, it cannot be determined if it is constrained to an interface.
+* If the given member name isn't found on `TAs`